scyllagroup/Web-Framework/foundation/for-designers/breakpoints.md

 *   Begin your CSS at the mobile breakpoint first.
 *   Progressively enhance the display of content, including additions to feature or function.

 The following breakpoints have been established but can easily be adjusted in the framework.
-I'd like to compile some data on common browser sizes for early 2016 and update this so that **Extra Small** targets legacy mobile devices, **Small** targets mobile devices, **Medium** targets tablets, and **Large** targets desktop and television environments.
+I'd like to compile some data on common browser sizes for early 2016 and update this so that **Extra Small** targets legacy mobile devices, **Small** targets mobile devices, **Medium** targets tablets and most laptops, and **Large** targets desktop and television environments.

 ## What are our breakpoints?